cybergrind/python_interview_bootstrap/README.md

 Prerequirements
 ===============

-Not test on OSes other than Linux.
+Haven't tested on OSes other than Linux.
 Maybe won't work on OSX.

 `python` >= 3.6